 As clothing manufacturers, many of our customers are startup fashion brands.
-People have all kinds of ingenious and interesting ideas to make garments that fill in niches that are underserved.
-We’ve seen all kinds, from jeans for petite women, for tall people, to carry concealed guns, even waterproof denim jackets and reversed jeans.
+People have all kinds of ingenious and interesting ideas to make garments that fill in niches or introduce new designs.
+We’ve seen all kinds, from jeans for petite women, for tall men and women, to carry concealed weapons, motorcycle jeans with nylon reinforced denim, even waterproof denim jackets and reversed jeans.
 Some of them get their ideas from trying to find the right garments for themselves, many have little or no experience in the apparel industry.

 Since we strive to know our customers and, admittedly we’re kind of curious, we often ask how they plan on marketing their apparel.
 If it’s a boutique or small chain store owner, they usually offer the garments in their stores and on their website.
 When it’s not a boutique, most say they plan on marketing retail direct, B2C online only.
 Facebook, Instagram and SEO come up often.

 It appears not many fashion startups consider selling their clothing wholesale now days.
 The reason could be having to carry a large inventory, budget, maybe lack of experience.
 New fashion lines are no exception to financing constraints and fronting big production orders requires large cash disbursements.
 People prefer to start small, they order the minimum.
 Some put the pictures of the samples on their website to take pre-orders even before they start production.
 Selling bulk seems impossible at their stage.

 In the olden days people had no choice, the only way to sell a clothing line was wholesale to stores, chains and department stores.
 Nowadays, it’s easier for people to start marketing online and see where things go from there.

 Why should selling wholesale to boutiques be considered?